nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 # Introduction

-This training course aims to demonstrate how to build an nf-core pipeline using the nf-core pipeline template and nf-core modules as well as custom, local modules.
+This training course aims to demonstrate how to build an nf-core pipeline using the nf-core pipeline template and nf-core modules and subworkflows as well as custom, local modules.
 Be aware that we are not going to explain any fundamental Nextflow concepts, as such we advise anyone taking this course to have completed the [Basic Nextflow Training Workshop](https://training.nextflow.io/).

 ```md
 During this course we are going to build a Simple RNA-Seq workflow.